-Non-leveraged employee stock ownership plan (Table 23)—A defined contribution retirement plan in which a company contributes either cash to purchase outstanding shares of company stock or contributes a certain amount of shares from the company’s treasury to employee accounts.
+Nonleveraged employee stock ownership retirement plan (Table 23)—A defined contribution retirement plan in which a company contributes either cash to purchase outstanding shares of company stock or contributes a certain amount of shares from the company’s treasury to employee accounts.
 For more information see Defined contribution retirement plan.

 Nontaxable returns (Table 9a)—Returns filed for entities that generally do not have a tax liability, but pass through any profits and losses to the underlying owners who include these profits or losses on their income tax returns.
 These entities include most partnerships and S corporations, along with nontaxable estate and trusts (fiduciaries), domestic international sales corporations, and real estate mortgage investment conduits.

-Offer in Compromise (Table 16)—An agreement between a taxpayer and the Federal Government that settles a tax liability for payment of less than the full amount owed.
+Offer in Compromise (Table 16)—A proposal by a taxpayer to the Federal Government that would settle a tax liability for payment of less than the full amount owed.
 Absent special circumstances, an offer will not be accepted if the IRS believes the liability can be paid in full as a lump sum or through a payment agreement.

 Office of Professional Responsibility case in Appeals (Table 21)—A tax professional may appeal the findings of the IRS Office of Professional Responsibility (OPR).
 OPR has oversight responsibility for tax professionals and investigates allegations of misconduct and negligence against attorneys, certified public accountants, enrolled agents, and other practitioners representing taxpayers before the IRS.
 In addition, IRS e-file applicants and providers may request an administrative review when the applicant is denied participation in IRS e-file or the provider is sanctioned while participating in IRS e-file.
 For more information see Appeals.

-Operations Support budget activity (Table 28)—Funds activities to support taxpayer services and enforcement programs, including rent, facilities services, maintenance, printing, postage, security, and other IRS-wide administration activities; research and statistics of income; telecommunications; and information technology development.
+Operations Support appropriation (Table 28)—Funds activities to support taxpayer services and enforcement programs, including rent, facilities services, maintenance, printing, postage, security, and other IRS-wide administration activities; research and statistics of income; telecommunications; and information technology development.

 Penalty Appeals case (Table 21)—A case in which the taxpayer requests abatement of a civil penalty that was assessed before the taxpayer was given an opportunity to dispute the penalty.
 The taxpayer may submit a written request for abatement of the penalty, and if the request is denied, the taxpayer may appeal.
 For more information see Appeals.